 Report a discovery

-If you discover an archaeological artefact that you think may be important you must:
+If you discover an archaeological artefact that you think may be important in relation to Queensland’s non-Indigenous history you must:

 Archaeological artefacts include any relic or remains that relate to past human behaviour.
 They can be found above, on, or below the land surface, or in State waters.
 Archaeological artefacts are valuable because they provide evidence about Queensland’s history, often complementing and supplementing written historical records.

 Not every artefact is significant.
 To make a decision about whether you should report an artefact, consider:

 - how old the site appears

 - whether the artefact could relate to a known historic event.